Samagra-Development/Samagra-Website/src/pages/amritseries/amritsarovar.md

   sustainability & enable monetization of ponds
 title2: Impact Video
-title3: Mission Amrit Sarovar was launched by the Hon'ble Prime Minister in April 2022. <br> Witness the rejuvenation, beautification & monetization of these ponds across the state of Haryana.
+title3: Mission Amrit Sarovar was launched by the Hon'ble Prime Minister in April 2022.
+Witness the rejuvenation, beautification & monetization of these ponds across the state of Haryana.
 title4: "60% of the ponds in Haryana were contaminated with garbage, leading to poor groundwater recharge resulting into water scarcity over time  "
 motionGraphic1: /img/pre-amrit-sarovar_2.mp4